coq-community/topology/README.md

-This library develops some of the basic concepts and results of set theory and general topology in Coq.
+This library develops some of the basic concepts and results of general topology in Coq.

 ## Meta